brianhouse/art_and_code/units/7_recursion/lecture.md

 y2 = y1 + sin(radians(angle)) * length
 ```

-This is how our limb function draws a line given initial parameters, in this case the coordinates 200,400 (the center of the bottom) and the angle pointing straight up.
+This is how our limb function draws a line given initial arguments, in this case the coordinates 200,400 (the center of the bottom) and the angle pointing straight up.

 <p align="center">
   <img src="code/canvas_13.png" width=400 />